*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 The good side of this method is that you only have to replace the lock, while the coin door itself (which is more expensive) will not be damaged.

-#6.
-Drilling a lock of a slot machine
+How To Drill a lock of a slot machine

 One important warning: you will need to be very careful when drilling the lock out of a slot machine.
 Drilling a lock of an arcade machine is simple: drill straight through the lock, there’s only a small metal plate in the back which will fall off, and the coin door opens.